Summer camp health and safety tips

 CBP1027993

 Summer camp provides children with the chance to make new friends and learn new skills.
-Unfortunately, it also puts them at risk for common injuries and ailments associated with outdoor activity and close quarters.
+Unfortunately, it also puts them at and ailments associated with outdoor activity and close quarters.
 Before you send your child on his or her big adventure, consider the following tips for summer camp health and safety.

 Be honest and accurate on health forms.
 Most camps ask for a comprehensive health history for on-site medical staff.
 Be sure to inform them of any gluten intolerance, peanut allergies or behavioral diagnoses such as ADHD or autism.